randyburden/Nano/README.md

   </PropertyGroup>
 ```

-**Step Five** - Create a new class in the root of your project named "HelloWorldApi".
+**Step Five** - Create a new class in the Api folder of your project named "HelloWorldApi".
 Then just copypasta the code below:

 ```csharp
 namespace NanoIsAwesome.Api